 Catalog Description: Click Here

-Dr. Jacquelyn Frank, assistant professor of family and consumer sciences, currently serves as the coordinator for the graduate program in aging studies.
+Dr. Kathleen O'Rourke, professor of family and consumer sciences, currently serves as the coordinator for the graduate program in aging studies.
 The graduate program offers a Master of Arts in Aging Studies and is a multidisciplinary program with cooperating academic units including the School of Family and Consumer Sciences and the departments of physical education, psychology, secondary education and sociology/anthropology.
-The program is delivered online with just a few hours required on-campus.
+The program is delivered online with just a one-week residency in the summer.

-Admission to the graduate program in gerontology requires an application to the Graduate School as well as an additional application to the Aging Studies program.
-Please contact Dr. Frank or visit the program's website for program admission criteria.
+Admission to the graduate program in aging studies requires an application to the Graduate School as well as an additional application to the Aging Studies program.
+Please contact Dr. O'Rourke or visit the program's website for program admission criteria.